-Mileage variation adjustments: Lease contracts typically set mileage variation limits within which LeasePlan charges mileage variation adjustments based on the number of miles driven.
-If the number of miles driven passes the mileage variation limits, then a mileage variation adjustment in principle is not permitted; a recalculation should be performed on the lease contract.
+Mileage variation adjustments: lease contracts typically set mileage variation limits within which LeasePlan charges mileage variation adjustments based on the mileage driven.
+If the mileage deviates beyond the threshold of the mileage variation limits, then a mileage variation adjustment in principle is not permitted; a recalculation should be performed on the lease contract.
 The policy for Group companies recommends separate mileage variation adjustment limits for different cost components (such as depreciation, repair and maintenance, tyres and replacement vehicle service) as well as a prudent approach in case of under mileage.

-Recalculation: Lease contracts typically allow for the recalculation during the life of the lease contract of the contractual terms and mileage when the actual mileage of a vehicle exceeds the contractually agreed mileage variation limits.
+Recalculation: lease contracts typically allow for recalculation during the life of the lease contract of the contractual terms and mileage when the actual mileage of a vehicle exceeds the contractually agreed mileage variation limits.

-Informal contract extensions: Extensions are typically informal when a vehicle exceeds the contractually agreed duration and/or mileage without formal notice or lease contract extension.
+Informal contract extensions: extensions are typically informal when a vehicle exceeds the contractually agreed duration and/or mileage without formal notice or lease contract extension.
 Informal extensions are to be applied only when additional income on the sale of vehicles outweighs the additional costs related to RMT.

-Minimum settlement account: Under some of the contracts with customers, if the settlement result (being the sum of sale results and results on services for vehicle repair, maintenance and tyre replacement) is positive, LeasePlan shares the difference with the customer.
+Minimum settlement account: under some of the contracts (open calculation) with customers, if the settlement result (being the sum of sale results and results on services for vehicle repair, maintenance and tyre replacement) is positive, LeasePlan shares the difference with the customer.
 However, if this settlement result is negative, the customer is not charged for the difference.
-Since under these contracts LeasePlan is only exposed to downside risk.
-In general the Group requires a minimum of 10 vehicles in final settlement per year so that any possible negative settlement result on individual vehicle level can be offset against any possible positive settlement result on vehicle level for that customer, if appropriate.
+Under these contracts LeasePlan is only exposed to downside risk and therefore, in general, the Group requires a minimum of 10 vehicles in final settlement per year so that any possible negative settlement result on an individual vehicle level can be offset against any possible positive settlement result on an individual vehicle level for that customer, if appropriate.

-Governmental policy changes: The Group negotiates its contracts such that it is entitled to pass on any costs resulting from certain governmental policy changes.
+Governmental policy changes: the Group negotiates its contracts in such a manner that it is entitled to pass on any costs resulting from governmental policy changes.